neverendingqs/serverless-print-resolved-plugin/README.md

 After `package`, `.serverless/serverless-resolved.yml` will contain a copy of `serverless.yml` but with all varaibles resolved.

-To include more metadata in the `serverless` object, add the following to `serverless.yml`:
+To include more metadata from the `serverless` object, add the following to `serverless.yml`:

 ```yaml